Skip to main content

 • Use the section labeled If they do not survive, who should inherit your Estate.

-• Identify and list one or more backup beneficiaries.
+• Identify and list one or more backup beneficiaries.- Log in to your Safewill account to access the beneficiary settings.

 Customizing Allocations